 This group meets once a month during term time at the department of Islamic and Middle Eastern Studies in George Square.
 It is open to all students in LLC and beyond.
 This is a 'research in progress' group, where you can present papers or talks on the history of the pre-modern Islamic world, and receive feedback in an informal, relaxed setting.

 To find out more send an email to the group convenor, Andrew Marsham.

 This is a collaborative research initiative that aims to bring together scholars working on memory.
 They invite students, early career researchers and experienced scholars from across the University of Edinburgh and from further afield to participate in a series of events to stimulate fruitful interdisciplinary discussion concerning the many and varied ways in which memory features in contemporary research.
-The project seeks to open up a space for presently unconnected researchers working on memory to interact, to share their perspectives and reflections.
+The project seeks to create a space for presently unconnected researchers working on memory to interact, as well as share their perspectives and reflections.